Why You Can Get Pregnant While Using Condoms and the Likelihood of This Happening

 - Are you concerned you may be pregnant despite using a condom?
 Or perhaps you just found out you are pregnant?
 This article is for you.

 🤰🏻 "Could I be pregnant?" - Take the Online Pregnancy Test

 Pregnancy with Condom: Probability and Causes

 Pregnancies despite condoms are more common than expected.
 Condoms, like all contraceptives do not guarantee complete pregnancy protection.

 Chances of Getting Pregnant with a Condom

-The effectiveness of contraceptive methods is measured by the Pearl Index.
+The Pearl Index measures the effectiveness of contraceptive methods.
 Its rate for the effectiveness of condoms is 2-12.